 We use these links for internal links and for trusted outbound links

-The links which should not be indexed by search engine crawlers.
-These link contain a “nofollow” HTML attribute between their hyperlink anchor tags.
+The links should not be indexed by search engine crawlers.
+These links contain a “nofollow” HTML tag between their hyperlink anchor tags.

-We don’t want search engine to follow these links.
+We don’t want the search engine to follow these links.

-We use these links for affiliate links, intrusted links and also in comments and forum.
+We use these links for affiliate links, untrusted links, and also in comments and forums.

 This should not be done in case of interlinking.

-Google loves backlinks but not each and every of them are going to boost your rankings.
+Google prefers to look at backlinks to rank a page but not each and every one of them is going to boost your rankings.

-Backlinks pointing to your site from spammie and low quality sites will make you loose your rankings, severely.
+Backlinks pointing to your site from spammy and low-quality websites will make you lose your rankings, severely.

 Do ask if you have any confusion remaining in the comments section below.